What is your greatest hope for your son?

 Joining the Greek Community will enhance your son's experience at Western Carolina University.
 Take the time to research our values, history and mission and see if it aligns with your family's values and your hopes for your son.
 We are confident that your son will benefit from a Greek experience, and especially the Theta Xi Experience!

 We know that your son has made a lot of very important decisions about his future in the past few months, and choosing to join or not join a fraternity is as important as any of them.
-To help allay your concerns, we have compiled a list of the questions most frequently asked by parents and guardians.
+To help all of your concerns, we have compiled a list of the questions most frequently asked by parents and guardians.

 No. Theta Xi is a strictly non-hazing organization.
 New members and old members do the same amount of work.
 The associate member program does nothing that will compromise your son's morals, nor will it force him to do anything he is not totally comfortable worth doing.
 Theta Xi promotes leadership, team-building and brotherhood, not physical or mental harm.
 We believe that hazing anyone is unacceptable and completely contrary to the concept of brotherhood.
 In fact, Theta Xi has joined with over 20 other men's and women's groups across America to establish a 24 hour a day hotline to anonymously report concerns for hazing at any Theta Xi Chapter.
 The hotline is toll free and the number is 1-888-NOT-HAZE.